EleGee2/header-bidding/README.md

-# Header Bidding Example with Prebid.js
+# Header Bidding with Prebid.js

-This is a sample project demonstrating a basic header bidding implementation using Prebid.js.
+This is a project demonstrating a basic header bidding implementation using Prebid.js.
 It includes:

 * Client-side Prebid.js configuration for ad units and bidders.
 * Server-side (simulated) logic for dynamic floor pricing.